-Tony Khan’s AEW has come long way since its inception in 2019.
-The Jacksonville-based wrestling promotion has massive roster, and it is also diverse.
+Tony Khan’s AEW has come a long way since its inception in 2019.
+The Jacksonville-based wrestling promotion has a massive roster, and it is also diverse.
 Khan recently opened up about why he made sure that there is diversity in AEW.

 Khan recently went on The Ringer Wrestling Show and discussed his thoughts on recruiting black wrestlers.
 Khan said that maintaining diversity in the company is “very important” to him.